Medical Education Glossary

 Medical College Admissions Test (MCAT)

-A standardized multiple-choice test of problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.
+A standardized multiple-choice test of problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles, which are necessary for the study of medicine.
 MCAT scores are submitted as part of the application to medical school.

 As a Medical Student